Hemaant-3/Music_Neumorphism_AppConcept/README.md

 inspired by https://dribbble.com/shots/9338617-Simple-Music-Player
+A music player app concept.

-a music app concept i made by Flutter with Neumorphism UI
+Made by using Flutter with Neurophism UI.

 ![](demo.gif)